wolfoxonly/usdkhan/README.md

-BitGold Core integration/staging tree
+usdkhan Core integration/staging tree
 =====================================

 [![Build Status](https://travis-ci.org/bitbaba/usdkhan.svg?branch=master)](https://travis-ci.org/bitbaba/usdkhan)

-What is BitGold?
+What is usdkhan?
 ----------------

-BitGold is an new digital gold that enables instant payments to anyone, anywhere in the world.
-BitGold uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-BitGold Core is the name of open source software which enables the use of this currency. see [Features](https://github.com/bitbaba/usdkhan/blob/master/README.md#features) and [RoadMaps](https://github.com/bitbaba/usdkhan/blob/master/README.md#roadmaps).
+usdkhan is an new digital gold that enables instant payments to anyone, anywhere in the world. usdkhan uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. usdkhan Core is the name of open source software which enables the use of this currency. see [Features](https://github.com/bitbaba/usdkhan/blob/master/README.md#features) and [RoadMaps](https://github.com/bitbaba/usdkhan/blob/master/README.md#roadmaps).

-For more information, as well as an immediately useable, binary version of the BitGold Core software, see https://bintray.bitbaba.com/bintray/usdkhan, or read the [usdkhan design](http://blog.csdn.net/hacode/article/details/78369398) and [bitcoin original whitepaper](https://bitcoincore.org/bitcoin.pdf).
+For more information, as well as an immediately useable, binary version of the usdkhan Core software, see https://bintray.bitbaba.com/bintray/usdkhan, or read the [usdkhan design](http://blog.csdn.net/hacode/article/details/78369398) and [bitcoin original whitepaper](https://bitcoincore.org/bitcoin.pdf).